Showspring

 Multi-LLM Orchestration

-Three local models (Llama, Gemma, Qwen) served by llama.cpp via a llama-swap router run in parallel for brainstorming.
+A pool of local models (Qwen3:32B, Qwen3:8B, Gemma3:27B, Gemma3:12B) runs on the RTX 5090 via a llama-swap router that selects whichever model is already resident in VRAM — large-model reasoning does not stall on a cold-load when smaller models are warm.
 Cloud APIs (Gemini, Grok, Claude) provide additional perspectives.
 A judge model synthesizes competing outputs into a final creative decision.

 ComfyUI Workflows